The Digital Observatory for Protected Areas

 "Providing the right information to the right people with the right tools"

-Supporting GEO’s Biodiversity Observation Network (GEO-BON), the Digital Observatory for Protected Areas (DOPA) is conceived as a set of distributed Critical Biodiversity Informatics Infrastructures (databases, web modeling services, broadcasting services, ...) combined with interoperable web services to provide a large variety of endusers including park managers, decision-makers and researchers with means to assess, monitor and possibly forecast the state and pressure of protected areas at the global scale.
+The Digital Observatory for Protected Areas (DOPA) is conceived as a set of web services (databases, modeling services, broadcasting services, ...) to provide a large variety of endusers including park managers, decision-makers and researchers with means to assess, monitor and possibly forecast the state and pressure of protected areas at the global scale.

 DOPA has three main objectives: